 In our pursuit of happiness, we often find ourselves trying to avoid or minimize pain.
 (We spend billions of dollars a year on over-the-counter pain relievers!)
-What’s ironic is that, despite our aversion to pain, we’ll willingly endure it when we think it serves a greater purpose.
+But what if pain isn’t just something to escape—what if it’s something God uses to prepare us for more?

 Whether it's hitting the gym to pursue health or running a marathon for the reward on the other side, we prove again and again that we can endure pain when we see a purpose in it.